 Although “social distancing” policies are encouraged (and mandated in many states) and seem to be working, these policies have led many businesses to cut hours, end operations, or close.
 People who work in certain industries, such as restaurant, hospitality, retail, transportation, and other service industries, are particularly at risk for loss of income and are unable to “work from home” as these social distancing policies prescribe.
-Those who maintain jobs amid the COVID-19 outbreak, such as grocery store workers and delivery drivers, are at increased risk of contracting coronavirus since they are constantly exposed to other individuals who could be infected.
-Nearly a quarter of Black and Latinx people (24%) are employed in service industries compared to 16% of White people, putting them at increased risk for job loss and loss of income, or for exposure.
+Those who maintain jobs amid the Covid-19 outbreak, such as grocery store workers and delivery drivers, are at increased risk of contracting coronavirus since they are constantly exposed to other individuals who could be infected.
+Nearly a quarter of Black and Latinx people (24%) are employed in service industries compared to 16% of white people, putting them at increased risk for job loss and loss of income, or for exposure.

 Mask Wearing is Risky for Some

 The CDC (Centers for Disease Control) recommends that when people are outside, they wear protective masks—either medical-type masks or homemade masks made from bandanas and other fabric.
 In some cities and counties, wearing masks is required.
-However, because of stereotypes and bias, many Black and Latinx people—particularly African American men—fear they will be viewed as “menacing,” criminals, or gang-affiliated if they wear masks in public.
+However, because of stereotypes and bias, many Black and Latinx people—particularly Black men—fear they will be viewed as “menacing,” criminals, or gang-affiliated if they wear masks in public.
 There have already been reports of Black men being followed and harassed for wearing masks.

 12 and up

 - What are your thoughts and feelings upon hearing this information?

 - What did you already know, and what is new for you?

 - What are systemic inequities and structural racism?
 How do these systemic inequities relate to coronavirus?